 Board Member Profiles

-Bill Bonini, board president and Park Advisory Committee member
+Bill Bonini, board member and Park Advisory Committee member

 Bill is a third-generation native son of Tomales and has lived here most of his life.
 The William Tell Tavern was owned by his family for generations until its sale in the early 1990’s.
 Bill is a licensed building contractor and owns a home he built himself and his family owns numerous other residential and commercial properties in the village.
 He has a keen head for business and joined the TVCSD Board two years ago because he cares about Tomales and because he feels he can make a difference in getting the work done to run the district efficiently.
 He has served as President for the past 2 years and was just re-elected for 2 more years.
 In his spare time, he is usually working, although he is never too busy to stop and chat with neighbors and friends alike, and is known for his magnanimous character and his dedication to Tomales.

-Deborah Parrish, board vice president and Financial Advisory Committee member
+Deborah Parrish, board member and Financial Advisory Committee member

 Deborah has lived in Tomales since 2006 and joined the TVCSD Board two years ago.
 She was born in the Lone Star State, the fifth generation of rebellious and independent cattle ranchers homesteading the vast Texas plains.
 At thirty, she packed up her little red car and drove westward, never looking back.
 She brings 20 years of experience as a business consultant for strategic and financial planning to TVCSD.
 Her keen ability is to shepherd companies and their leaders through profound transformation, helping people and their organizations recover, reinvent and/or grow their businesses.
 She facilitated TVCSD’s first 5-year strategic planning process, and since joining the TVCSD board, has demonstrated leadership in the development of policies and procedures, a competitive bidding process, and increased transparency and clarity to the annual budget process.
 She now enjoys her empty nest with her husband Chick, giving her plenty of time for her other passion, capturing life through photography.
 She often volunteers to support local community groups, live music and youth development programs.